EnzoCanonero/GVM-Combinations/tutorials/toy/tutorial.md

 # Toy Correlation Tutorial

-In this notebook, we explore how different correlation assumptions affect a simple two-measurement combination.
-Both measurements estimate the same quantity, with central values \( y_1 = 1.5 \) and \( y_2 = -1.5 \).
-Their statistical uncertainties are \( \sigma_{y_1} = \sigma_{y_2} = 1 \).
-We introduce a single systematic source with magnitudes \( \Gamma_1 = 0.5 \) and \( \Gamma_2 = 1 \), so that the first measurement has a smaller total uncertainty.
+In this notebook, we demonstrate how to use the toolkit to implement errors-on-error in a combination scenario, under different correlation assumptions.

-In the first part of the tutorial, all error-on-error terms (\( \varepsilon \)) are set to zero, so that only correlations influence the result.
-In the second part, we show how to introduce and account for errors-on-errors.
+In the first part of this tutorial, we focus on a simple combination of two measurements.
+Both measurements estimate the same physical quantity, with central values \( y_1 = 1.5 \) and \( y_2 = -1.5 \), and statistical uncertainties \( \sigma_{y_1} = \sigma_{y_2} = 1 \).
+We introduce a single systematic source with magnitudes \( \Gamma_1 = 0.5 \) and \( \Gamma_2 = 1 \), such that the first measurement carries a smaller total uncertainty.

-For systematic uncertainties without an associated error-on-the-error, the log-likelihood is constructed using the BLUE approach, as described in Sec.
-2 of [arXiv:2407.05322](https://arxiv.org/abs/2407.05322).
+We begin by setting all error-on-error terms to zero, so that only the correlation structure influences the result.
+We then show how to introduce and incorporate the effect of errors-on-error in the combination.

 ```python